rancher-sandbox/rancher-node-image/getting-started.md

 We are looking at adding rancherd “call home” data to the status field here.
 Still being looked at this.

 ### rancheros.cattle.io/v1/ManagedOSImage
 Tells the system what version of the OS each cluster should be hosted on.
-If this is not set, the node will stay on the same version
+If this is not set, the node will stay on the same version.

-TODO: Add OS upgrade stream

 ## Install the helm chart

-The chart can be found at: https://github.com/rancher-sandbox/os2/releases/download/v0.1.0-alpha21/rancheros-operator-0.1.0-alpha21-amd64.tgz
+The chart can be found at: https://github.com/rancher-sandbox/rancheros-operator/releases/download/v0.1.0/rancheros-operator-0.1.0.tgz

 To install:
 ```
-helm -n cattle-rancheros-operator-system install --create-namespace rancheros-operator https://github.com/rancher-sandbox/os2/releases/download/v0.1.0-alpha21/rancheros-operator-0.1.0-alpha21-amd64.tgz
+helm -n cattle-rancheros-operator-system install --create-namespace rancheros-operator https://github.com/rancher-sandbox/rancheros-operator/releases/download/v0.1.0/rancheros-operator-0.1.0.tgz
 ```

 ## Add the MachineRegistration

-TODO: Validate fix

 We need to add a MachineRegistration object to tell the operator to start listening for registrations.
 This can be done by applying the yaml:
 ```